arjunae/SciTE.debug/readme.txt

 Codebug
-	Debugging lua Scripts ran within Scites Lua Subsystem required a second instance and a helper script like RemDebug or MobDebug.Codebug uses Gunnar Zötls lua clib called dbghelper paired with Scott Lembke's debugger.lua to debug lua scripts using (SciTE's) internal lua instance only with no other dependencies.
+	Debugging lua Scripts ran within Scites Lua Subsystem required a second instance and a helper script like RemDebug or MobDebug.Codebug uses Gunnar Zötls lua clib called dbghelper paired with Scott Lembke's debugger.lua to debug lua scripts using (SciTE's) internal lua instance only.
+	Its a single Fie solution and when used outside of SciTe, it has no other lua script dependencies.